Veilios/SudokuSolver/README.md

     and sub sqaure and deciding what number, 1 - 9, can be placed in that cell, without breaking the constraints.
     If no duplicates of that number are found, it will be placed in that cell for the time being.
-    Going through the entire board, eventually it can reach a cell where no numbers work, in which case it will backtrack to the lastknown cell that was altered, and repeating the process with the next valid number.
+    Going through the entire board, eventually it can reach a cell where no numbers work, in which case it will backtrack to the last known cell that was altered, and repeating the process with the next valid number.

     I use an API called sudoku, to generate a valid board, so I do not need to check if a board is solvable or not.